ang-zeyu/infisearch/docs/src/indexer/fields.md

 `k=1.2` & `b=0.75`

-These are Okapi BM25 model parameters that control the impact of term frequency and document lengths.
+These are scoring parameters that control the impact of term frequency and document lengths.
 The following [article](https://www.elastic.co/guide/en/elasticsearch/guide/current/pluggable-similarites.html#bm25-tunability) provides a good overview on how to configure these, if needed.

-All fields except titles (`b=0.15`) and headings (`b=0.25`) use the above stated default parameters.
+All default fields except titles and headings use the above default parameters.

 ## Field Storage